Equivalence Point in Titration

 The data from a titration experiment can be used to calculate the concentration of the analyte.
 The following steps are typically used to analyze the data:

-- Calculate the moles of titrant: The moles of titrant are calculated by multiplying the volume of titrant used by the molarity of the titrant.
+- Calculate the moles of titrant: The moles of titrant are calculated by multiplying the volume of titrant used (in liters) by the molarity of the titrant.

-- Calculate the moles of analyte: The moles of analyte are calculated by multiplying the volume of analyte used by the molarity of the analyte.
+- Calculate the concentration of analyte: The concentration (molarity) of the analyte is calculated by dividing the moles of analyte by the volume of analyte (in liters).

 Applications